baden03/list-related-attachments/readme.txt

 1. Hide your kids, hide your husband, this is how the shortcode works.

 == Changelog ==

+= 2.1.3 =
+* supports WordPress language packs, no longer ships with all languages
+* fully tested with WordPress 4.5

 = 2.1.2 =
 * added new parent_id attribute to override current page